NormanTUD/smartlocate/README.md

 - `--threshold THRESHOLD`: Sets the confidence threshold for object detection (0-1).
 - `--dbfile DBFILE`: Specifies the path to the SQLite database file.
 - `--exclude PATH`: Excludes a path from indexing/searching.
 Can be used multiple times.
-- `--stat [STAT]`: Displays statistics for images or a specific file.
 - `--dont_ask_new_faces`: Don't ask for new faces (useful for automatically tagging all photos that can be tagged automatically).

 # Example Commands